MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 ::: moniker-end

 This topic describes how to configure a C++ Linux project as described in [Create a new C++ Linux project in Visual Studio](create-a-new-linux-project.md).
-For CMake Linux projects, see [Configure a Linux CMake Project ](cmake-linux-project.md).
+For CMake Linux projects, see [Configure a Linux CMake Project](cmake-linux-project.md).

 You can configure a Linux project to target a physical Linux machine, a virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about) (WSL).